 Owls, like the Raven of western culture, are the bearers of bad news and harbinger of death, and many people will flat-out run away from them or try to kill them when they see the majestic bird.

 Like many cultures, cats are considered to bring bad luck.
 Were Egyptians the only ones of our fore-fathers that were not afraid of them?

 Owls, cats, and now dogs.
-You know, when you’re at home doing your Neflix and chill, and then all of a sudden your dog gets up and starts staring in emptiness and barking?
-Yup, the Vietnamese firmly believe that your dog is actively guarding you from angry Lonely Ghosts.
+You know, when you’re at home doing your Netflix and chill, and then all of a sudden your dog gets up and starts staring in emptiness and barking?
+Yup, the Vietnamese firmly believe that your dog is actively guarding you against angry Lonely Ghosts.
 Have a nice night.